Luperón, Dominican Republic

-Luperón is a town in the Puerto Plata province of the Dominican Republic.
+Luperón is a municipality in the Puerto Plata province of the Dominican Republic.
 It lies in a coastal bay in the north of the country and is a small tourist center.
 The town is named after the Dominican president, Gregorio Luperón, who is depicted on the city's seal.

+Name and history

-The town was formerly known as Blanco (White) or Pueblo Blanco (White Town), possibly after the many Spaniards who came to trade timber.
-Due to its shape and location, Bahía de Luperón (Luperón Bay) is ideal for sheltering from hurricanes, and a large number of ships anchor there during the hurricane season.
+The town of Luperon was formerly known as Blanco (White) or Pueblo Blanco (White Town), possibly after the many Spaniards who came to trade timber.
 Although there is no record of early inhabitants, it is said that Christopher Columbus had to enter the bay to protect his ships from a storm.
 Columbus named it "Bahía de Gracias" (Thanksgiving Bay), the current official name.

+Government and politics

-The current mayor is Douglas Pichardo of the Modern Revolutionary Party (PRM in Spanish) who is the youngest mayor in town history.
+The current mayor is Román Israel Brito of the Partido Revolucionario Moderno (PRM), or Modern Revolutionary Party.

 Dictator Rafael Leónidas Trujillo intended to elevate Luperón to the status of a province, but he was assassinated in May 1961, a few months before the scheduled change.

+Bahía de Gracias

+Due to its shape and location, Bahía de Gracias (Bahía de Luperón or Luperón Bay)—is ideal for sheltering from hurricanes.
+A large number of private yachts, including sailboats and motor vessels, anchor or moor in the bay during the Caribbean hurricane season (June 1 to November 1 every year) as they pass between the Bahamas, Puerto Rico, and other points in the Caribbean.
+Among sailors, the harbor's safe reputation has earned it the nickname "safest hurricane hole in the Caribbean."
+Boats have access to over a hundred moorings, the Puerto Blanco Marina, Marina Tropical boatyard, and a public dinghy dock.

+The bay contains extensive mangroves, unique to Hispaniola, which provide habitat for many species of fish, crabs, and mollusks, as well as larger animals such as turtles, spotted eagle rays, and occasional manatees and dolphins.
+During the dry season (generally December through April) bioluminescence can be observed in the water at night.
+The Puerto Blanco marina provides boat and kayak rentals for tourists who wish to explore the bay.